 Intraday volatilities facing NZD/USD can become magnified around the release of data relevant to New Zealand's dairy industry.
-It is important for traders of NZD/USD to be aware of release times concerning various agricultural reports in addition to regular events, such as the New Zealand Dairy Auction.
+It is important for traders of NZD/USD to be aware of release times concerning various WASDE agricultural reports, such as the New Zealand Dairy Auction.
+In addition, normal economic reports are capable of spiking participation in the Kiwi.
+Monetary policy decisions from the U.S. Federal Reserve (Fed), inflationary measures (CPI, PPI) or output metrics such as GDP may all enhance periodic exchange rate volatilities.

-NZD/USD is also used by traders and investors as a vehicle by which to execute a carry trade.
+As previously mentioned, the NZD/USD is commonly used by traders and investors as a vehicle by which to execute a carry trade.
 A carry trade is one in which an investor sells a currency and invests the proceeds into another currency that has a higher yield.
 In a carry trade, profit is realized from the difference in interest rates and through exchange rate fluctuations.
+Historically, hawkish monetary policy from the Reserve Bank of New Zealand (RBNZ) has been the driving force behind the NZD/USD carry trade.

-The Reserve Bank of New Zealand (RBNZ) takes an aggressive stance towards managing inflation.
-Thus, the NZD typically operates with a higher prime rate than the currencies of other developed countries.
+In normal economic conditions, the RBNZ has a track record of taking an aggressive stance towards managing inflation.
+Subsequently, the NZD typically operates with a higher prime rate than the currencies of other developed countries.
+When compared to other global majors such as the US dollar or euro, lending rates are high.
 For the year 2016, the RBNZ set interest rates at 2%, while the United States Federal Reserve (FED) established a rate of .5% for the USD.
-The discrepancy between the interest rates of each country makes NZD/USD attractive to traders and investors looking to incorporate the carry trade into their trading plan.
+The discrepancy between the interest rates of each country makes the NZD/USD attractive to traders and investors looking to incorporate the carry trade into their trading plan.
+Although a multitude of factors determine the success of a Kiwi carry trade, many investors prefer it to the buy-and-hold strategies of the S&P 500 or NASDAQ Composite.

 - Currency overview: The New Zealand dollar is one of the most frequently traded global currencies.
 Because the Reserve Bank of New Zealand chooses to aggressively address inflationary concerns through the establishment of higher interest rates, the NZD is often viewed as a "safe haven" for international capital investment.
 The prime interest rate in New Zealand, known as the Official Cash Rate (OCR), has been set as high as 8% in 2008 and as low as 2% in 2016.
 Although most of the currency turnover involving the NZD occurs outside of New Zealand, domestic banks are active traders of NZD currency pairings.
 Over half of the domestic currency turnover of the NZD can be attributed to hedging and liquidity management strategies executed by the domestic banking industry.